ThiagoCarvalho-81/Movie-Recommender-System/README.md

-This is a final bootcamp work, implemented in pairs.
+This is a final bootcamp project, implemented in pairs.
 Renan([@renanbdr](https://github.com/renanbdr)) and I worked together.
 The scope of the work was, in a 2-week period, to generate a differentiated experimental recommender system using a public dataset and at least 3 algorithms.